seawarrior181/PasswordPump_II/README.md

 # Change Log
 unreleased v2.0.4
+  * Fixed a problem with the way PasswordPumpGUI handled style when it's set to 255 (the default before it's written to EEprom).
+  * Added support for Czech, Danish, Swedish, Norwegian, Finnish, French, German and Spanish keyboards.
+US is the default.
+See the Known Defects section of the Users Guide for more information about this functionality.
-  * Fixed a problem with navigating back to the correct main menu element on long click.
+  * Fixed a problem with navigating back to the correct main menu elements on long click.
   * Fixed the Style dropdown in PasswordPumpGUI to show the inter username / password character's name instead of the value stored behind the scenes.
   * Added a check in PasswordPumpGUI for password complexity.
 Informational only.
-  * For those willing to recompile the code, limited support for Czech, Danish, Swedish, Norwegian, Finnish, French, German or Spanish keyboards.
-US is the default.
-See the Known Defects section of the Users Guide for more information about this functionality.
   * In the PasswordPumpGUI, added the ability to check to see if your password has ever been discovered in a known data breach (pwned).
   * Added the ability to customize the group names via PasswordPumpGUI.
   * Added Factory Reset to the PassPumpGUI program.